gbreeze/cordova-aurelia-typescript-sample/README.md

 This should be a cordova sample app for typescript, aurelia and requirejs.

-But at the moment I need your help to get this Visual-Studio project to work.
-At the moment I get an error like:
+At the moment this Visual Studio project do not work.
-`Unhandled promise rejection TypeError: Cannot read property '__useDefault' of undefined`
+I need your help.
+Please see the issue list for open problems.

 It would be great if you can help me, thanks.